greymass/account-creation-lib/README.md

 Account Creation Library
 =======

-This library allows you to prompt the user to create and initialize an account using Anchor.
+This library contains a CreateRequest wrapper that facilitates the management of account creation request tokens.

 ## Installation